What is Project Green Course?

-Instructors include educators and professors, academic researchers, environmental experts, youth climate activists, professionals, policy makers and more.
-Students will also learn peer to peer and gain new perspectives through small group discussions and collaborative projects.
+Instructors include educators and professors, academic researchers, environmental experts, youth climate activists, professionals, policymakers, and more.
+Students gain new perspectives from peers through small group discussions and collaborative projects.
 The Course will be led by facilitators and teaching assistants to guide participants through their 15-week journey.

 Is PGCourse officially accredited?

 PGCourse is not officially recognized as an academic course in the United States.
 It is intended to function as a learning opportunity and independent study during its first year of implementation.
 We recommend that students partner with a faculty advisor, who can assist with acquiring academic credit from a college/university for completing the Course.

 How can professors and students promote PGCourse on their campus?